Get ready: 3G is shutting down from December.

 Frequently asked questions

-When will the 3G network switch off?
+When will 2G and 3G networks switch off?

 How will coverage be improved when 3G is switched off?